Thank you!

 New Zealand occupational registration

-qualification (Bachelor’s degree or higher), or
+Qualification (Bachelor’s degree or higher), or

-income from your job or job offer (earning at least 1.5 times the median wage in New Zealand).
+Income from your job or job offer (earning at least 1.5 times the median wage in New Zealand).

 Please note: you can only claim points from 1 of the above skill categories.
 You cannot combine points from multiple skill categories.
 For example you cannot combine points from your qualification with points from your New Zealand occupational registration.